coderkevin/hn-example/README.md

    - The list refreshes automatically every 5 minutes, new stories are added at the top.
    - Individual stories refresh every 30 minutes, just in case something changes.
  * Offline support
-   - *Coming Soon:* The application will run in an offline mode with data already retrieved.
+   - The application will run in an offline mode with data already retrieved.
+	 - The last 2 days of data is also cached in the browser for offline use and page load performance.

 ## Try it out!